G0D-Developer/X-Developer-Studios/README.md

 ## **➕ More**
-Some of my favorite hobbies (excluding coding) include:
+Some of my favorite hobbies (excluding coding) are:
 - [x] Biking 🚲
 - [x] Reading 📚
 - [x] Completing projects 📉